supendi/validant/README.md

 ## 🔓 Loose Coupling

 The `adminShouldBeBlocked` function represents a domain-specific business validation.
-It’s too valuable to be tightly coupled to any particular validation library.
+It's too valuable to be tightly coupled to any particular validation library.
 That logic belongs to your domain, not to infrastructure.

 The type `ValidateFunc<string, LoginRequest>` is simply a helper — it gives you compile-time type safety and ensures your rule is compatible with the validation engine.
-But it’s not mandatory to explicitly annotate every rule with it.
+But it's not mandatory to explicitly annotate every rule with it.

 For example, this will still work seamlessly: